 (Syn.
 Artemisia dracunculoides, Artemisia glauca) Tarragon (probably not the variety called French Tarragon, the culinary herb) is a very unattractive weed of disturbed places.
 Worldwide, maybe native...
 Learn more.

-California aster has summer flowers that make showy cheerful displays along roadsides of much of Coastal Southern California.
-This perennial aster will disappear (or need to be pruned to the ground...
+California aster ( Symphyotrichum chilense) has summer flowers that make showy cheerful displays along roadsides of much of Coastal Southern California.
+Great for a woodland shade garden or full su...
 Learn more.

 Blue Joint grows as a large creeping grass in wet places or meadows from Manitoba to New Mexico, Newfoundland to California.
 In California Blue-joint lives from about Tulare Co. north in the Sierras, ...
 Learn more.

 A beautiful green perennial that lives in mountain meadows, road cuts, rocky slopes, and seeps.
 The soil can be fairly dry, but as it dries out the foliage will fade.
 This sedge looks kinda like som...
 Learn more.

 A green perennial grass-like plant that grows along creek channels.
 Plant in cobble for a creek effect, plant with other Carex species, Mimulus species, (that is where the old separation between moi...
 Learn more.

 San Diego sedge